iFallenHunt/iFallenHunt/README.md

 **Hello Dev's, my name is Lucas.**

- I work as a systems analyst and I am also studying systems analysis and development
+ I am also studying systems analysis and development

  I have knowledge in some languages, but recently I discovered the importance of github to our area 🥲